 Task How to Show a view Use View > (View Name) > Show.
-Change the style (fonts, colors, calculation metrics and more) Use the Style panel and its subsections.
-Customization for font style and size applies to all text in a view.
+Change the style (fonts, colors,Use the Style panel and its subsections.
+Customization for font style and size applies text in a view.
+Individual rows cannot have different styles.metrics and more)Use the Style panel and its subsections.
+Customization for font style and size applies text in a view.
 Individual rows cannot have different styles.
 Move one or more sequence rows as a group Sequence rows in some views may be rearranged one at a time or as contiguous groups using drag and drop.
 First, select the desired rows using Ctrl/Cmd+click or Shift+click .
 Next, drag the selected row(s) to the desired location and release the mouse button.
 Any ordering changes made to one view are simultaneously made to the other.
-Detach a view Only certain views can be detached.
-To do this, right-click on the view tab and choose Detach (View Name) .
+Detach a viewOnly certain views can be detached.
+To do this, right-click on the view tab and chooseDetach (View Name).
 Detaching a view turns it into a free-floating window.
-Note that each detached view has menus in the upper left corner.
-For example, if you detach a Tree view and then wish to use commands such as Tree &gt; Root On , you must use the menu in the detached view rather than the menu in the main MegAlign Pro window.
-Reattach all detached views to their original locations Use View > Reattach All Views.
-Show the active view in full-screen mode Use the View &gt; Full Screen command or the Full screen tool at the bottom right corner of the view, or press Ctrl/Cmd+Shift+F .
-Exit from full- screen mode Click the Esc key, use the Exit Full Screen tool ( Configure the number and location of visible views.
+Note that detached view has menus in the upper left corner.
+For example, if you detach a Tree and then wish to use commands such as Tree > Root On, you must use the menu in detached view rather than the menu in the main MegAlign Pro window.
+Reattach all detached detached Use View > Reattach All Views. original locations Show the active view in full-screen mode iew in Use the View > Full Screen command or the Full screen tool at the bottom right Exit from full- screen mode Configure the number and location of visible views.
 Use the View > Document Layout command or the Change layout tool (image varies) in the bottom right corner of the view to access possible layouts.
 The following options are available: • One - One - To show only the current view.